Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

 While much of the literature assumes free entry of firms, we also examine the case where free entry does not hold.
 This is relevant in markets where firms with varying levels of responsibility coexist.

 \paragraph{Free entry equilibrium} Under free entry, the number of firms $N$ is endogenous.
-In equilibrium, firms are indifferent between posting a vacancy or not, implying $V = \beta V \implies V = 0$.
-Consequently, $\kappa = \beta q(\theta) J$, allowing us to derive the job creation (Beveridge) curve:
+Free entry drives the value of an open vacancy to zero, so $V=0$.
+Using the vacancy value equation then gives $\kappa = \beta q(\theta)J$, which implies the job-creation curve:

 which shows a negative relation between $w$ and $\theta$, as $q(\theta)$ decreases in $\theta$.